wangren09/wangren09.github.io/_pages/about.md

 **Recent Activities**
 ------

-**06/2021** I will lead the Michigan team in the Third Online Evaluation of Robust AI hosted by Two-Six Labs (GARD - DRPA)
+**06/2021** I will lead the Michigan team in the Third Online Evaluation of Robust AI hosted by Two-Six Labs (GARD - DARPA)

 **06/2021** Our paper "Immuno-mimetic Deep Neural Networks (Immuno-Net)" is accepted by the ICML-WCB, 2021